ivanrakonjac/STM32F103R6/Initialization of STM32F103R6 and SysTick/README.md

-# Initialization of STM32F103R6 and SysTick
+# Initialization of STM32F103R6 and SysTick and using of SCB & NVIC

 1) Create startup_code.c
 2) Create makefile